snehabedadhala/GDPTeam01/Git Hub Commits Update Template.md

 Prepared the documentation for midterm and presented successfully.

 Helped team in preparing midterm documentation, Created procedure to display the ride entry details in grid

+Worked on saving all the scheduled ride details on the driver's page and load it to a separate screen which is available to riders.